Vaibhavchopra1/DM-Project/README.md

 - **Correlation Analysis**: Assessing relationships between an actor’s network centrality and their career longevity, genre diversity, and recognition.

 ##### Questions Analysis
-- **Question 1**: How do actors navigate their roles within collaborative networks across different genres?
+- **Question 1**: Which actors navigate their roles within collaborative networks across different genres?
 - **Analysis**: The degree centrality metric shows actors with the most frequent collaborations in their networks.
 By observing the genres associated with their collaborations, we can identify how these actors navigate their roles within different genres.
 - **Output**:
      Top 10 actors by degree centrality: